String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes

 The connection to large deviations is made when taking

-for a large deviation Hamiltonian $H(\psi,\theta)$.
-The choice~(\ref{eq:psi-choice}) fulfills the assumptions of $(\psi,\psi^\star)$ to be dissipation potentials, and a gradient flow can be constructed out of the large deviation principle, or, equivalently, the optimization problem of large deviations can be interpreted as the variational formulation of a generalized gradient fow.
-Notably, the opposite is not true: Not every (generalized) gradient flow derives from a LDP.
+for a large deviation Hamiltonian $H(\psi,\theta)$ of a reversible process.
+The choice~(\ref{eq:psi-choice}) fulfills the assumptions of $(\psi,\psi^\star)$ to be dissipation potentials, and a gradient flow can be constructed out of the large deviation principle, or, equivalently, the optimization problem of large deviations can be interpreted as the variational formulation of a generalized gradient flow.

 Finally, equation~(\ref{eq:gradient-flow-psi}) with the choice~(\ref{eq:psi-choice}), leads to